owncast/owncast.github.io/content/docs/video.md

 ## Disk Usage

 More stream output variants requires more disk space, since it's another copy of the video on disk.
 If you're serving video locally and you have enough disk space then it's probably no big deal and files will rather quickly get rotated and cleaned up.
 If you're using something like [S3 for storage](/docs/storage/) then files won't get cleaned up until some point in the future, so you'll have more remote storage use in play.

+## Hardware accelerated video encoding

+If you are running on physical hardware you may be able to increase the performance of your Owncast instance by using your hardware along with a compatible codec, taking the heavy load off of your CPU.
+There is no guarantee all hardware configurations, drivers or operating systems will work and it may take some effort on your part to install all of the additional software required to get it working.
+Read more about what is supported, and how, at our [hardware accelerated encoding with additional codecs](/docs/codecs) document.